Dr Mike McCulloch

 I gained a BSc in Physics at the University of York, and a PhD in Physical Oceanography (ocean physics) at the University of Liverpool.
-I have suggested a new cosmological model for inertial mass (called MiHsC) which predicts galaxy rotation without dark matter and cosmic acceleration, without any adjustable parameters.
+I have suggested a new cosmological model for inertial mass (called MiHsC) which predicts galaxy rotation without dark matter and cosmic acceleration, both without needing any adjustable parameters.
 MiHsC predicts that inertia is controllable & a lab test of this is now being set up.
 MiHsC suggests a new, inertial, way to launch spacecraft & that the speed of light can be exceeded (though to be significant this last requires the ability to manipulate information horizons, which is not yet possible).
 There are articles about my work in New Scientist here, & in phys.org here & here and the Daily Mail here.
 My blog is: Physics from the Edge and I'm on twitter as @memcculloch.

 1988-1991.
 BSc in Physics at the University of York, UK.